 Ye Olde Tavern/Yelp

 As its name may suggest, Ye Olde Tavern is a trip through history, complete with a Colonial-era vibe.
 Established in 1790, the year before Vermont joined the union, it was first called the Stagecoach Inn; it went through various names and owners through the years until it received its current name in time for the United States’ bicentennial.
 A great place for delicious New England fare, Ye Olde Tavern’s guests especially love their traditional pot roast, lobster bisque, lobster mac and cheese, cranberry fritters, and maple butter.
 It also happens to have the best bar in the state.

 Virginia: The Red Fox Inn & Tavern (Middleburg)

 America’s oldest continuously running inn, the Red Fox Inn & Tavern was established in 1728.
-Its long history has been marked by visits from many famous patrons including President John F. Kennedy, who held a press conference here once, and his wife Jackie who often stayed here on foxhunting trips.
+Its long history has been marked by visits from many famous patrons including President John F. Kennedy, who held a press conference here once, and his wife Jackie, who often stayed here on foxhunting trips.
 Elizabeth Taylor often came here to eat with U.S. Senator John Warner before and after they got married, and other Hollywood notables who have stopped by include Tom Cruise, Paul Newman, and Joan Woodward.
 Diners especially enjoy their fried chicken, peanut soup, and braised beef short ribs.

 Washington: Horseshoe Café (Bellingham)

 Horseshoe Café is the oldest 24-hour restaurant in the country, and it’s been a local favorite since its establishment in 1886.
-Delicious churro waffles, heavenly stuffed hash browns, taco omelettes, juicy burgers, and the restaurant’s signature Chicken Fried Chicken are just some of the house-favorite specialties locals will insist you try.
+Delicious churro waffles, heavenly stuffed hash browns, taco omelets, juicy burgers, and the restaurant’s signature Chicken Fried Chicken are just some of the house-favorite specialties locals will insist you try.